Namejs Ring

-The Namejs ring (Nameja gredzens) is a traditional Latvian ring which represents Latvian independence, friendship, and trust, and symbolizes the unity of three ancient Latvian lands – Kurzeme, Latgale, and Vidzeme.
+The Namejs ring (Nameja gredzens) is a traditional Latvian ring which represents Latvian independence, friendship, and trust.
+It symbolizes the unity of three ancient Latvian lands – Kurzeme, Latgale, and Vidzeme.

 The design and customs associated with it originated in ancient Latgalian lands, which is the easternmost of the four historical regions of Latvia.
 The ring, as currently known, was first produced in the 12th century.
 The Namejs ring is a common symbol in Latvian culture.
 In 1928, Aleksandrs Grīns wrote a novel titled “Nameja gredzens” (“Ring of Namejs”), which popularized the ring and its symbolism.
 In 2018, Aigars Grauba produced a film called The Pagan King (Nameja gredzens), which depicts an alternate version of the ring's legend.

 Description

-The Namejs ring has become a central figure in Latvian jewelry, because of its design and mythological significance.
+The Namejs ring has become a central figure in Latvian jewelry, due to its design and mythological significance.

 In the 20th century, there was an explosion of interest in the Namejs ring in Baltics, both as jewelry and as an icon of Latvian identity.
 It is mostly worn by men, but in modern times there are also women who wear it.
 The material of the ring is mostly silver, but it can also be made out of gold or bronze.
 The classic Namejs ring consists of three main bands woven around each other, but in recent years, more intricate ones have many embellishments, such as smaller twists of silver woven in with the larger bands.